jamescherti/minimal-emacs.d/README.md

 - [rrajath](https://www.reddit.com/r/emacs/comments/1ihn2tv/comment/mb0ja8k/) has been using the minimal-emacs.d config for the past several months and loves it.
 His previous setup used to take around 4 seconds to load, but with minimal-emacs.d, it now loads in just 1 second.
 - [LionyxML](https://www.reddit.com/r/emacs/comments/1ihn2tv/comment/mb35t9y/) considers that *minimal-emacs.d* contains one of the best README files he has ever read.
 The author of *minimal-emacs.d* found his comment encouraging.
 Reading this README.md is highly recommended for anyone looking to start customizing their *minimal-emacs.d* configuration.
 - [cyneox](https://www.reddit.com/r/emacs/comments/1ihn2tv/comment/mdnzgqx/): "Still using it and loving it!
 Thanks for the regular updates."
+- [panchoh](https://github.com/jamescherti/minimal-emacs.d/pull/62#issuecomment-2869865979): "...thank you, @jamescherti!
+Keep up the fantastic work you are doing!"

 ### Minimal-emacs.d configurations from users